Chart Color Schemes

 Balwyn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Balwyn's population, as of November 2025, is approximately 17,007.
-This figure represents an increase of 844 people since the 2021 Census, which recorded a population of 16,163.
-The growth was inferred from ABS's estimated resident population of 16,966 in June 2024 and an additional 92 validated new addresses since the Census date.
-This results in a population density ratio of 3,042 persons per square kilometer, placing Balwyn in the upper quartile nationally according to AreaSearch's assessments.
-The area's 5.2% growth since the Census is within 1.7 percentage points of its SA3 area (6.9%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth during recent periods.
+Balwyn's population is 17,007 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 844 people since the 2021 Census, which reported a population of 16,163.
+The change was inferred from the estimated resident population of 16,966 in June 2024 and an additional 92 validated new addresses since the Census date.
+This results in a population density ratio of 3,042 persons per square kilometer, placing Balwyn in the upper quartile relative to national locations assessed by AreaSearch.
+Balwyn's growth rate of 5.2% since the census is within 1.7 percentage points of the SA3 area's 6.9%, indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for this population growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on demographic trends and latest population numbers, Balwyn is expected to grow by approximately 927 persons by 2041, representing a total gain of about 5.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation for areas not covered by the first data set.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Balwyn is expected to grow by approximately 927 persons based on the latest annual ERP population numbers, reflecting a total gain of around 5.2% over the 17-year period.

 Frequently Asked Questions - Population